laszlo-igaz-ah/cloudx-java-developer/automation/README.md

 Use the Azure portal to get the APP key from the Function and set it to `petstore.function.order-item-reserver.function-key`.

 This is used for the code parameter.

+## Module 8

+This module adds a new Key Vault to the project and for that we need to add `Key Vault Secrets Officer` role to `azure-cli-cloudx-igazl` Service Principal that is used by terraform.